 Leaflet T-01 depicts a Vietnamese family praying at a family alter, while the mother imagines her husband, now in

 , being strafed by three aircraft.
+The leaflet is found in both black and white or in blue.
 The back of the leaflet is all text: South Vietnam

 THEY ARE MISSING YOU AT HOME ALREADY